tknijnen/MSR/README.md

 ```bash
 ./run_msr_runtime_SIGNAL.sh /titan/cancerregulome9/workspaces/mcr/mcr/v81/ ./data/parameters/parameterfile_signal_example1_Unix.txt
 ```
+Specifically, the exectuable has one argument, which is the path to the parameter file.
+Make sure that the path to the parameter file is correct.
+It will be different from the example above.
+Run the executable from the directory containing the executable.
+Alternatively, make sure the executable is part of your Unix path, or specify the path to the exectable when calling it.
 See [here](../master/MCR/Unix64/RUNEXAMPLE_SIGNAL.txt) for the example file.
 Note that in this case the parameter file is the second argument and the first argument is the path to the MCR v81.
 See [here](../master/MCR/Unix64/data/parameters/parameterfile_signal_example1_Unix.txt) for an example parameter file.
 Example signals can be found ([here](../master/MCR/Unix64/data/in)).
-(Unzip in.zip).
+Make sure you unzip in.zip to use these example signals.

 ### Standalone for a BEDgraph file
 Computing the MSR for a Bedgraph file requires certain input data and (optional) parameters: